 The selected 5 member Indian team undergoes a rigorous training programme at HBCSE in theory and experiments.
 Special laboratories have been developed at HBCSE for the purpose of experimental training.
 Resource persons from HBCSE and different institutions across the country train the students.

 Stage V: Participation in International Chemistry Olympiad (IChO)

 The 5 member student team, 2 teacher leaders and 1 scientific observer constitute the delegation to represent India at the International Chemistry Olympiad (IChO).
-The 44th IChO will be held in Copenhagen, Denmark, tentatively in July 2013.
+The 44th IChO will be held in Paris, France, tentatively in July 2019.